developersCradle/reactive-programming/README.md

 - [x] Example which using Maven.
 [Link To GitHub](https://github.com/ferfujikawa/reactive-spring?tab=readme-ov-file).
 - [ ] Do section 08 as refresher.
 Same content as in  **Reactive Programming in Modern Java using Project Reactor**.
+- [ ] Refresh again 71.
+How does Netty handle the Request?
+- [ ] Read Netty in Action.
+- [ ] Do chapters Functional Web 20-25.

 ## Mastering Java Reactive Programming [ From Scratch - 2024 ]